vatlab/sos-fsharp/README.md

 source sosvenv/bin/activate
 pip install wheel
 pip install git+https://github.com/vatlab/sos-notebook.git
-pip install -e .
+python -m sos_notebook.install --sys-prefix pip install -e .

 ```

+It is important to ensure that your `sos` kernelspec is pointing to the correct venv, because that venv is where the kernel will look for `sos-fsharp`.
+You can check the kernelspec configuration with `jupyter kernelspec list --json`.

 You'll also need to install [ifsharp](https://github.com/fsprojects/IfSharp) for the F# kernel.

+During development, changes to `sos-fsharp` will be reflected in the running kernel after a kernel restart.

 If removal of pip editable installation is required, do `rm -r $(find . -name '*.egg-info')` from `sos-fsharp` when venv is enabled.